Current Vacancies:

 University of Canterbury, New Zealand

-We have and opening for a PhD student to be based in the lab of Prof. Jason Tylianakis at the University of Canterbury in Christchurch, Aotearoa New Zealand, working in collaboration with Prof. Sandra Lavorel (CNRS France) and Dr. Dan Richards (Manaaki Whenua Landcare Research, New Zealand).
+We have an opening for a PhD student to be based in the lab of Prof. Jason Tylianakis at the University of Canterbury in Christchurch, Aotearoa New Zealand.

 Project background